AshwinKushwah/100DaysOfCode/README.md

 ### Day 2 - 02/01/2021

-* Learn about the Component Life Cycle of LWC and build components to practice about Component Life Cycle.
+* Learn about the Component Life Cycle of LWC.
+* Build components to practice about Component Life Cycle.